1050 Brands 3181 Models 21609 Galleries 13543 Typefaces 6273 Patents

 Hello!
 I’m a Johns Hopkins trained biomedical and electrical engineer with a variety of interests in the entertainment industry, information theory, evolution, big history, genetics, signal processing, transgenetics, translational medicine, and theoretical mathematics.
 I’m a strong advocate of the IndieWeb movement.

 I have a love for analog office equipment including library card catalogs and typewriters.
-As of Fall 2024, I've got a segment of 27 typewriters, mostly portable and manual models along with two Royal standards and one SMC typebar electric.
+As of Fall 2024, I've got a segment of 29 typewriters, mostly portable and manual models along with three Royal standards, a Remington Standard, and one SMC typebar electric.
 I have been learning how to completely overhaul all of the machines in my collection, all of which work well aside from one or two machines which need some parts.
 I have a burgeoning collection of typewriter tools for continually repairing, maintaining, and upgrading my machines.

 I've got more than half a dozen card catalogs including a Gaylord Bros. and a Steelcase along with several Remington Rand and some Shaw-Walkers.
 I've lost count of my index card collection once I passed 10,000.